New applicants must be accepted to the program by the following dates to start in that semester:

 The RN must complete the BSN degree within five years following the acceptance into the nursing program.
 Students that have not remained continuously enrolled will be required to move to the new curriculum after five years has passed following their last completed course.
 Courses completed under the older curriculum may be substituted for newer courses when appropriate, but no courses will be waived and students must complete a minimum of 30 hours in residence at SWOSU.

-- Submit official, sealed copies of all transcripts to the SWOSU Department of Nursing for admittance.
+- Submit official, sealed copies of all transcripts to the Registar's Office If you need to send physical copies, please mail them to the SWOSU Registar, 100 Campus Drive Weatherford, OK 73096.
 Electronic copies are preferred.
-Send electronic copies email@example.com.
-If you need to send physical copies, please mail them to Department of Nursing: RN-BSN Program 100 Campus Drive Weatherford, OK 73096.

 To complete your application, ensure you meet Admissions Criteria: